ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/rolling-index-deployment.markdown

 Nodes are assigned with the indexing of each database in a linear order, one node at a time.

 1. The cluster assigns indexing to one of its nodes.
-2. When the assigned node finishes indexing, it send the cluster leader a confirmation that indexing is done.
+2. When the assigned node finishes indexing, it sends a cluster-wide confirmation command that indexing is done.
-3. The cluster leader assigns indexing to the next node.
+3. The cluster assigns indexing to the next node.
    {WARNING: }
-   If the delivery of an **indexing completion confirmation** fails, e.g. because the sending (indexing) or receiving (cluster leader) node has been forcefully disconnected from the cluster, **indexing will pend** for all nodes until the cluster recovers or indexing is initiated manually.
+   If the delivery of an **indexing completion confirmation** fails, **indexing will pend** for all nodes until the confirmation succeeds or indexing is initiated manually.
+   Confirmation delivery may fail, for example, due to forceful disconnection of the indexing node or cluster leader node during indexation.
    {WARNING/}

 ---

-### Deployment Scope and Course
+### Deployment Concurrency and Order

-* **Rolling Scope**
+* **Deployment Concurrency**
-  The cluster maintains an **independent indexing deployment course** for each databases.
+   * A node is assigned to index a database, only if no other node currently indexes this database.
+   * Multiple nodes **can** be assigned to concurrently index **different databases**.
+     E.g., node `A` can index the "Integration" database, while node `B` indexes the "Production" database.

-* **Rolling Order**
+* **Deployment Order**
-  Rolling order is determined by the cluster (node `A` **not** necessarily always being the first).
+  * Deployment order is determined by the cluster.

-The implication of this design is that different nodes **can** index different databases concurrently.

-* E.g. -
-   * The indexing deployment course the cluster chose for the **"Integration"** database, is:
-     indexing by node `B`, then by node `C`, and finally by node `A`.
-   * The indexing deployment course the cluster chose for the **"Production"** database, is:
-     indexing by node `C`, then by node `A`, and finally by node `B`.
-   * Assuming that the cluster has started indexing the two databases at the same time,
-     node `B` will be indexing "Integration" while node `C` indexes "Production".
+  * Indexing is deployed in the reverse order of nodes membership in the database group.
+    Nodes that are currently in [Rehab or Promotable state](../server/clustering/distribution/distributed-database#database-topology) are given a lower priority.

 {PANEL/}